-Measurement of hours will be made as the OJT trainee completes hours on the project.
+Measurement of hours towards the training goal will be made as the OJT trainee completes hours on the project.
 Hours are considered complete if the trainee performs hours on the project, is OJT enrolled, and provides required training by the program.